leandro2r/promobot/README.md

 # PromoBot

-Promobot is a customizable web scraper made with some of the most used python libraries for this purpose such as Requests, Selenium, and BeautifulSoup.
-This solution monitors the main Brazilian (and now also Canadian) promotion sites by searching keywords occurrences and reporting to a Telegram channel.
+Promobot is a customizable web scraper made with some of the most used python libraries such as Requests, Selenium, and BeautifulSoup.
+This solution monitors websites by searching keywords occurrences and reporting to a Telegram chatbot.

-It was built to support any websites in different languages, once the algorithm look at HTML tags on the URL's page where you can customize them in the `config/promobot.yml` in accordance with the country/region list (BR, CA, etc).
+The customization is the main resource which is the algorithm able to use any URL once you say the HTML tags where it’ll look to the keywords and get the link to share in Telegram.

+The default customizations are classified in the country/region list (BR, CA, etc) and you can find them at `config/promobot.yml`.

 ## Requirements